 Yes.
 BCW are signatories to Comhlámh’s Code of Good Practice for volunteer sending agencies.

 Yes.
 Volunteers receive a copy of Comhlamh’s Volunteer Charter.

 BCW has a comprehensive volunteer training programme for all volunteers travelling to Kenya with them.
 Participation and completion of this training programme is compulsory for all volunteers.
 Time wise it will involve committing to approx. 4 days or evenings overall spread out over time before you travel and when you come home.

 - Practicalities e.g. fundraising support; volunteer health & first aid; what to bring with you etc.

 - Skills Training – any specific skills training you require related to the work that will be happening in Kenya during your volunteer placement

 - Opportunities for staying engaged with development after your overseas placement

-Part of the training programme covers details on FOL’s policies and safe practices and all volunteers are required to adhere to these and also to be willing to be Garda-vetted.
+Part of the training programme covers details on BCW’s policies and safe practices and all volunteers are required to adhere to these and also to be willing to be Garda-vetted.